 Devised by Wilbur L. Scoville in 1912, the Scoville test was the first lab approach to measure heat in peppers.
 In this method, which was widely used until recently, human subjects taste a pepper sample and record the heat level.
 The samples are then diluted in the lab until heat is no longer detected by the tasters.
 This dilution is called the Scoville Heat Unit.
 The method, though, is subjective, as it depends on the taster’s palate and sensitivity.
-Many now believe that a process developed by scientists to determine a pepper’s Scoville rating by measuring the presence of alkaloids, which cause the heat, is a more accurate assessment.
+Many now believe that a process developed by scientists to determine a pepper’s Scoville scale rating by measuring the presence of alkaloids, which cause the heat, is a more accurate assessment.

 What’s the hottest pepper?

 Plant genetics determines pepper heat levels, but environment also plays a role.
 Hot peppers grow hottest during drought and high temperatures.
 Allow hot peppers to ripen fully on the vine to obtain their greatest heat potential—the longer you wait before harvesting, the hotter they’ll be.